wurmlab/SBC361-programming-in-R/practical.md

 November 2014

-Yannick Wurm and Rodrigo Pracana
+Yannick Wurm and Rodrigo Pracana (and Robert Verity)

 ## Introduction